People's Liberation Army, Nepal: Barrier to integration

 The Nepali Maoist party's plan to fuse its People's Liberation Army with the Nepal Army ran into several major issues in process, including several refusals by the opposition to follow the PLA's plan with then-Prime Minister Prachanda, who until two months prior was the supreme commander of the PLA, announced a special committee to be formed in order to facilitate the integration process.
 However, Nepali Congress' opposition to the plan, specifically the proposal that the committee should be headed by a Maoist representative, resulted in the failure of the panel to form and the continuation of deadlock on the issue..

-NC leaders also began protestation against claimed moves by the Maoists to appoint Nanda Kishor Pun, the chief of PLA after Prachanda stepped down, as the chief of the integrated armed forced.
+NC leaders also began protestation against claimed moves by the Maoists to appoint Nanda Kishor Pun, the chief of PLA after Prachanda stepped down, as the chief of the integrated armed forces.
 Due to the infighting among the two biggest parties, Prachanda, for a second time, delayed the scheduled cabinet meeting that was to have announced the formation of the committee and the merger of the PLA with the Nepalese Army remained one of the hardest blocks in the ongoing peace process to overcome.